 The future is now!
 Welcome to a whole new digitalized world.
 If you still pay using paper currency, it’s likely you won’t soon.
-Trends in payments will shift how we pay in future; credit cards and cash will be a thing of past.
+Trends in payments will shift how we pay in the future; credit cards and cash will be a thing of the Apast.

 The last 4-5 years have been revolutionary for the digital payment industry.
 Since the introduction of a cashless system, there have been numerous reforms that show expansive digital development.
 In fact, according to statistics, digital payments in India reached 1,162 crore INR transactions between April and November last year and are expected to surpass 1,800 crores INR in the current fiscal year.
 With such mind-boggling numbers, it is indeed important to keep up with the latest digital payment trends.